 I'm now working on biology books, they'll be in multiple formats.

-Embark on a Vivid Journey Through Science with Joy Hakim's Series The Story of Science
+Embark on a Vivid Journey Through World History with a Focus on Science's Big Ideas in The Story of Science

 Copublished by the Smithsonian and NSTA, three gorgeous books.